GiK/GIKPopoverBackgroundView/README.md

 ### Measure once, stretch twice

 Unsurprisingly, judicious use of UIImage's `-resizableImageWithCapInsets:` method is made throughout.
-What might not be apparent, however, is that naively applying `-resizableImageWithCapInsets:` twice just won't work.
+What might not be apparent, however, is that naively applying cap insets twice won't work.
 Specifying a stretchable region doesn't affect the underlying image until it's drawn into a context or a view.

-The approach taken in GIKPopoverBackgroundView is to draw a stretchable image into a bitmap-based graphics context with appropriate size using `UIGraphicsBeginImageContextWithOptions`:
+The approach taken in GIKPopoverBackgroundView is to draw a stretchable image into a bitmap-based graphics context with appropriate size:

 ``` objective-c
 - (UIImage *)imageFromImageContextWithSourceImage:(UIImage *)image size:(CGSize)size